Wolfgang Seierl back home text poitevin

 Everybody knows this impregnable exterior which is the world that

 invents everybody by himself at the same time.
-Clear masses, or maybe brown ones, light or heavy lines, plait of lines or apertures
+Clear masses, or maybe brown

 against the distance, - these elements of the painting mean that I